elliot-gh/cloudflare-ddns/README.md

 From <https://gist.github.com/radiantly/3dbff163624ca3dd32ee8ecf225a7b02>, updated with minor changes:

+- Seperate config file.
-- Handle multiple records, with setting proxied setting for each.
+- Handle multiple records with proxied setting for each.
-- Quick IPv4 validation
+- Added TTL option.
-- Minor update to Cloudflare handling
+- Minor validation improvements.
 - Rename from cfupdater to cf-ddns
 - Service waits for `network-online.target`
 - Timer example is 15 minutes